Oldham Athletic travel to the Kassam Stadium tomorrow afternoon (3pm kick off).

 MAN TO WATCH

-Sky Bet have installed Oldham Athletic as slight favourites for tomorrow’s clash.
+Sky Bet have placed Oxford United as favourites for tomorrow’s game.

 If you can’t make it to the game, make sure to follow live text updates via Latics Wall